pmichaillat/pmichaillat.github.io/content/dashboard/index.md

 ## US labor market tightness

 The labor market tightness is the vacancy rate divided by the unemployment rate.
 A tightness of 1 marks full employment, or equivalently labor market efficiency.
 When tightness is below 1, the labor market is inefficiently slack.
 When tightness is above 1, the labor market is inefficiently tight.
-In other words, the labor market is at full employment whenever there are as many job seekers as job openings ($u = v$); inefficiently tight when there are fewer job seekers than job openings ($u < v$); and inefficiently slack when there are more job seekers than job openings ($u > v$).

 <iframe src="/dashboard/tightness.html" width="100%" height="600" style="border:none;"></iframe>